endymion1818/deliciousreverie/src/pages/post/creating-homepage-animation.md

 ## Rebuild to React

 When I switched to React I was conscious that my JavaScript bundle had increased quite a lot, and I wanted to try to make compensation for that by implementing some other performance gains before I started getting fancy.

-Also it took some time to get this to work in React, actually quite a lot more annoying than straight JavaScript.
+It took some time to get this to work in React.
 Building this honestly got me to question whether React is "just javascript" ...

 <div style="overflow: scroll">